 - Managing or supervising the entire department or subsections of the A/R department

 As your company grows, your accounts receivable department will grow too.
-If you're looking to hire more employees and are unsure where to start, download free sample A/R job descriptions in the link below.
-This editable template can be used to create job descriptions or can offer some guidance on defining roles, qualifications and responsibilities for your growing A/R department.
+If you're looking to hire more employees and are unsure where to start, download free sample A/R job description templates here.
+These templates can be used to create job descriptions or can offer some guidance on defining roles, qualifications and responsibilities for your growing A/R department.